David Niven Jr.

-David Niven Jr. is a British film producer, film actor and script writer who was an executive at Paramount Pictures and Columbia Pictures.
+David Niven Jr. (born 15 December 1942) is a British film producer, film actor and script writer who was an executive at Paramount Pictures and Columbia Pictures.
 He is the son of actor David Niven and Primula Rollo.

 Career

 Niven was the head of the William Morris Agency in Europe, which he left for Columbia Pictures in 1970.
 His many clients included Robert Woods.
 He was managing director of Paramount Pictures England until 1975 when he turned his focus to film production.

 In 1976, he produced The Eagle Has Landed, and in 1979, he produced Escape to Athena, which starred his father.
 He was nominated for a Primetime Emmy Award in 1985 as Executive Producer of The Night They Saved Christmas which he co-wrote with James C. Maloney.

 Niven was a regular on the 1990 edition of To Tell the Truth, which was hosted by Gordon Elliott making 14 appearances.

 During the 1990s he was the chair emeritus of the Recording Artists, Actors and Athletes against Drunk Driving (R.A.D.D) group in Hollywood, and founder of the bicycle safety group See a Child, Save a Child.
 In 2002 he successfully campaigned for a Child Safety Day and Week which was accepted by the City of Los Angeles.